awsdocs/amazon-rds-user-guide/doc_source/CHAP_Monitoring.md

 **To set an alarm using the AWS CLI**

 + Call [http://docs.aws.amazon.com/cli/latest/reference/put-metric-alarm.html](http://docs.aws.amazon.com/cli/latest/reference/put-metric-alarm.html)\.
-For more information, see *[AWS Command Line Interface Reference](http://docs.aws.amazon.com/cli/latest/reference/)*\.
+For more information, see *[AWS CLI Command Reference](http://docs.aws.amazon.com/cli/latest/reference/)*\.

 **To set an alarm using the CloudWatch API**